rcarrat-AI/k8s-chatbot-llama2/README.md

 # Llama2 in Kubernetes with Gradio only with CPU (no GPU required)!

+This repo uses GGML Llama2 Optimization models to run the Llama2 13B model on a CPU (no GPU needed!)

 ![Llama In K8s no GPU](./assets/llama0.png)

 * Performance in AMD EPYC 7R32, 8vCPUs and 32gb RAM -> 15 seconds